 The treatment arm will comprise one group per week of 1.5 hours clinical supervision for the ward team including staff members from all disciplines and from the ward leadership including at least one of ward manager, consultant and modern matron.
 Registered will be taken to record attendance and fidelity to this model.
 The clinical supervision groups will be run according to a Cognitive Analytic Therapy approach, adapted to this context.

 Please note that there is only one treatment arm; the control arm is not active.
 The duration of the intervention will be one year and data on job satisfaction will be collected from ward staff at the beginning and end of the year.
 There will be no follow up after the end of the intervention, but routine ward data on incidents, recruitment and retention and sickness is routinely collected and may be analysed at a future point if appropriate.

-We will approach all staff who make up the ward establishment, from a list supplied by the ward manager.
-For these staff we will complete data collection on baseline measures prior to randomisation, using:
+All staff who make up the ward establishment, from a list supplied by the ward manager, will be approached.
+For these staff data collection will be completed on baseline measures prior to randomisation, using:

 1. Maslach Burnout Inventory: a 15-item measure to assess emotional exhaustion, depersonalisation and personal accomplishment

 2. Job Content Questionnaire: a 34-item measure to assess job-related stress

 3. Basic demographic data: including age, gender and number of hours worked.
 We will collect this using a proforma specifically designed for the study.

 The following data will be collected from the ward and Trust databases: